Today [Wednesday 15th November], we are co-hosting with MSD a parliamentary awareness event at Westminster and delivering a very important message:

 - We must ensure that those eligible for screening take up the opportunity.

-- We must ensure those with symptoms are put on the right path as quickly as possible – regardless of age, gender, or lifestyle, and this may need routes that bypass primary care such as the self-referral to x-ray pilots in Greater Manchester or the community pharmacy referral service for lung symptoms currently being trialled.
+- We must get people with symptoms on the right path quickly, regardless of age, gender, or lifestyle.
+This may mean using routes that bypass primary care, such as the self-referral to x-ray pilots in Greater Manchester or the community pharmacy referral service currently being trialled for lung symptoms.

 - And, for those who receive a diagnosis, we must ensure they undergo all the relevant tests in a timing manner in order to start on the best treatment plan for them, the treatment plan that gives them the best chance to live through lung cancer than die prematurely of it.